pyreadline/pyreadline/doc/source/usage.rst

     debug_output
       Turn on debug output (on|off).
 Not implemented yet.

+    disable_readline
+      Disable pyreadline completely (True|False).

+    allow_ctrl_c
+      Allows use of ctrl-c as copy key, still propagate keyboardinterrupt when not waiting for input.

+    ctrl_c_tap_time_interval
+      Set the ctrl-c double tap time interval to be used before issuing a KeyboadInterupt.
+Used to be able to have ctrl-c bound to copy.

+    history_filename
+      Set name of history file.
+Default is %USERPROFILE%/.pythonhistory

+    history_length
+      Set max length of history file default 200

 Here is the example config file shipped with pyreadline:

 .. literalinclude:: ../../pyreadline/configuration/pyreadlineconfig.ini